 - Causing an accident with another car in which someone was injured

-- Your blood alcohol content was 0.20 or greater
+- Driving with a blood alcohol content of 0.20 or greater

-- There was a child under 14 years old in the car with you
+- Driving with a child under 14 years old in the car

-- You were on probation for another case
+- Driving while on probation for another case

-- You were driving on a suspended or revoked driver's license
+- Driving on a suspended or revoked driver's license

 Penalties for Aggravated DUI